 Some words about the Uzbek language.
 Uzbek is said to be a Turkic language.
 In modern linguistics there are two different approaches in classifying Turkic languages.
 Some linguists use the "term" "Turkic" while others use the term Altaic.
 Those who use the term "Turkic family" they keep in mind the languages like Uzbek, Turkish, Kazakh, Kirghiz, Tatar, Uyghur, Azari, Yakut and some others while those who use the term "Altaic" family they include the languages like Japanese, Mongolian and Korean too.
 The languages that are included into the Turkic family are very similar both from the point of view of vocabulary and grammar.
-But it is not that easy to prove that Japanese is related to Uzbek, Turkish, Turkmen and other Turkic languages.
-The similarity may be observed in the grammatical structure which maybe said to be an agglutinating language but so far as to the vocabulary much has to be proved.
-There are some words like "uchi" and "soto" which may be related to Turkic languages, compare:

-"uchi" (Japanese) - "ichi" (Uzbek) both of which are translated as "inside".
+But it is not that easy to prove that Japanese is related to Uzbek, Turkish, Turkmen and other Turkic languages. as to the vocabulary much has to be proved.
+There are some words like "uchi" and "soto" which may be related to Turkic "uchi" (Japanese) - "ichi" (Uzbek) both of which are languages, compare: translated as "inside".
 "Soto" (Japanese) - "satkhi" (Uzbek) - "outside".
 Since initial Turkic tribes lived in Siberia there's no doubt that some of them moved to the territory of Japan, Korea & Mongolia which are much closer than Central Asia, the territory of Turkey.